Tatva-J/Pneumonia_Detection/README.md

 # Tatva
-Hii this is demo so that i know how nit wirks
+Hii this is demo so that i know how Git works